hmirchev/conotes/README.md

 The system should allow the user to search through all the notes or todos.

 The system should support extension through the use of plugins.
 A plugin is a python file (.py) that gets loaded automatically, as long as it is placed in the right place.
 An example plugin should also be provided:
-- Week
-Everywhere there is a tag "week", it should be processed as "<<< week >>>".
+- Week - everywhere there is a tag "week", it should be processed as "<<< week >>>".
 All the other tags should be left untouched.

 ## Run the Project